-Fig. 6.
+Fig. 8.
 Class diagram of Deliberators and Actions

-One important concept in the framework is the possibility of having distributed perceptors.
-The RemotePerceptor class is prepared to act as a server that gets network data using TCP/IP sockets.
+that gets network data using TCP/IP sockets.
 In our mobile platform, it is very useful to offer load balancing among different PCs.
 With our approach (see Fig. 1) one processor is responsible for computing image inputs from cameras, a resourceexpensive task, whereas the other processor contains the deliberative and reactive layers built over ARIA.
-Therefore, the image data from cameras is reconverted to regions of interest, which are sent to a ImagePerceptor derived specific RemotePerceptor, giving objects in the architecture the possibility of accessing those data with the minimum delay (by using UDP datagram sockets).
+Therefore, the image data from cameras is reconverted to regions of interest, which are sent to a specific ImagePerceptor derived from а RemotePerceptor, giving objects in the architecture the possibility of accessing those data with the minimum delay (by using UDP datagram sockets).

 Although this paper has focused on the perception part of the control architecture, we are now implementing the functionality requested by the deliberative layer.
-Fig. 6 shows the features available in the framework for organizing high level tasks through so-called Deliberator objects.
-Their default implementation contains states machines to represent the behaviour corresponding to a deliberative task.
+Fig. 8 shows the features available in the framework for organizing high level tasks through so-called Deliberator objects.
+Their default implementation contains state machines to represent the behaviour corresponding to a deliberative task.
 State, Transition and an EventQueue are classes which compose each state machine.
-Transition (and States) classes may contain ordered sequences of Action objects, which are executed only when they are active, that is, when a specific DataEvent has been received.
+Transition (and State) classes may contain ordered sequences of Action objects, which are executed only when they are active, that is, when a specific DataEvent has been received.
 Regarding Action classes, they implement the command pattern, acting also as a wrapper for platform-dependent actions, like the ones available within the ARIA platform, as shown in Fig. 6.